sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/target_platform_setup.md

 - populated with a Micro SD card;
 - connected to the power supply (USB-C);
-- connected to a USB flash drive;
+- connected to a USB flash drive (may not be necessary if loading via Ethernet);
-- connected to an Ethernet cable;
+- connected to an Ethernet cable (may not be necessary if loading from USB);
 - connected to a USB-to-TTL serial cable.

 ![Avnet MaaXBoard populated](figures/maaxboard-populated.png)

-## Sub-heading